Ceiling paneling ideas – 10 ways add drama and detail to architecture

 3. Choose a contemporary, fluted wood effect

-In this large, open-plan dining space, the walls and ceiling have been beautifully decorated in sustainable WoodUpp acoustic wooden slat panels.
+In this large, open-plan dining space, the walls and ceiling have been beautifully decorated in sustainable WoodUpp acoustic wooden slat panels, a stunning look for wood ceiling ideas.

 Defined by a neat, fluted design, the panels create an inviting rustic effect, working well for the ceiling as well as for paneling ideas for walls.